 But, you can make the movement easier by gliding the razor around the problematic areas first.
 These areas are such as the neck and chin.
 But however slow you try to slide the razor over your skin, with dry shaving, you will always experience some pain.
 That is why, for you to cope with any horrors of dry shaving, here are some of the tips you should consider implementing:

 1. Do Not Use A Multi-Blade

 Typically, modern razors are causing more trouble than good.
 Every stroke of such a razor will run a blade on your skin.
 If you pass approximately seven blades, that leaves you with seven passes over a spot.
 This will irritate your dry skin.
-On the other hand, a single blade will be gentle to your skin.
-Believe it or not, just a pass will give you the desired result.
+On the other hand, a single blade will be gentle on your skin.
+Believe it or not, a pass will give you the desired result.
 Therefore, if you are into investing in a comfortable shave, coupled with reduced risks of getting bumps and red irritants on your face, you should go for a single blade.

 2. Getting Rid Of Razor Burns

 You have learned that razor burns are different skin conditions caused by dry shaving.
 They occur immediately after getting a shave.
 Razor bumps crop up a few weeks after shaving.
 Both skin irritants can cause redness.
 Since they are common, you should learn how to treat them.
 For starters, you can use a home remedy such as sweet almond oil and Aloe Vera.
 Both are known for their soothing abilities on burns.

 Most guys have complained that they lack time to prepare for a perfect shave.
 This is understandable since it takes significant time to get ready.
 To make matters worse, some of us rush out of the house, forgetting to shave and achieve that great look.
 To evade this, you should have a post-shave routine.
 It is essential first to rinse your face using warm water.
 After that, you can apply tissue paper to your cuts, followed by hand lotion.